zoips/Gizmo/README.md

 up and down the inheritance tree.
 This allows you to create "classes" with the full range of encapsulation: public, protected, and private.

-With Harmony Proxies (implemented via Node-Proxy in Node.js currently), Gizmo adds dynamic prototype support similar to SELF and io.
+With Harmony Proxies (use --harmony), Gizmo adds dynamic prototype support similar to SELF and io.
 You can create trees of prototypes to enable dynamic mixin capabilities.

 API